 Having Your Period In A Dream Might Reveal Something Deeper About Your Waking Life

 Have you ever woken up from a dream in which you stood up from your chair and realized you left a period stain behind you?
 Or maybe one where you're in an awkward or tense situation in your dream, and you realize you've just gotten your period?
-Or maybe you simply looked down into your panties and there it is, a visit from Aunt Flo, showing up in freakin' dreamland?
-Having your period in a dream is definitely freaky, but it happens, and while it might seem like a mundane detail, it's worth exploring some of the potential symbolism surrounding it.
+Having your period in a dream can definitely freak you out, but it happens, and while you might think, “Well, it’s just a dream,” it's worth exploring some of the symbolism surrounding it.

-In the case of dreaming about your period, consider what that process might mean to you.
+One way to approach your own dream interpretation is to consider the underlying moods in your dream, as well as what the people, objects, and/or circumstances mean to you during your waking hours.
+These factors can really guide you along as you try to make a little sense of what’s happening in your dreams.
+In the case of dreaming about your period, consider what doing so might mean on a subconscious level.
 Is your period painful?
-Do you have PMS-induced mood swings that let up when that first red dot finally shows up in your undies?
-Do you often think about your period in connection to fertility, or even sex?
+Do you have PMS-induced mood swings that let up when that first red spot finally shows up in your underwear?
+Do you often think about your period in connection to fertility, or even to sex?

-So, if you just keep on bleedin' in your dream life, take a moment to consider what it really might mean to you, all things considered.
-It could be just a dream, or it could lead you to a little emotional or physical insight.
+So, if you continue bleeding in your dream life, take a moment to consider what this might mean to you.
+It could be just a dream, or it could lead you to more emotional or physical insight.
 Either way, there's no need to freak out about it.
-It's simply another opportunity to learn more about yourself, right?
+It's simply another opportunity to learn more about yourself.